Niel-Reitmann/Current-personal-website/_posts/UsefulnessContextConfidence.md

 Prior to Startmate I’d worked in a few roles but nothing that could quite prepare me for my first full-time gig in a new city.
 On top of this, I was the first growth hire, with no direct growth experience, in a team of ~15, working on a huge vision to make ANZ the best place in the world to start a startup.

 While on the job search I heard from a few people that it would take around 6 months to get used to things and be in the position to add value to a company.
-Since then I’ve had some thoughts on this topic.
+Since then I’ve had some thoughts on the topic.

 I’ll be exploring the dynamic between usefulness, context, and confidence.
 Note that I’m ignoring other factors like experience and natural inclination.